You’ve probably never heard the phrase “as American as apple pie” applied to a dog before. Maybe that’s because you’ve never met a Boston Terrier.

 You can see how tall and pointed Casey’s ears are when they are standing on end.
 The points help to distinguish the breed from the French Bulldog, one with which it is easily confused.

-The breed has a very sweet nature.
+The Boston Terrier breed has a very sweet nature.

 If you are looking for a lap dog, you might have found your match.
 This is a dog that loves to cuddle and snuggle and take all of your attention.
 While he doesn’t mind being in a crate occasionally, he really craves the presence of his person and wants to be together with his human as much as possible.

-Their size makes them easy to cuddle.
+The size of the Boston Terrier makes it easy to cuddle.

 For perspective, you can see just how small Casey is compared to the standard refrigerator that he’s sitting in front of.
 He’s only halfway to the handles.